…but that’s intent, and we’re more concerned with practice. Here’s our thought process:

 remote_syslog2 sender.
 The goal is to be able to pick the right fit(s) for your network topology and security needs.

-Also, we’ll always ask before intentionally viewing any of your logs for troubleshooting purposes.
-At least two engineers will be aware of that action (your approval is typically logged in our ticketing system or support chat as well).
+We’ll always ask before intentionally viewing any of your logs for troubleshooting purposes.
+At least two engineers will be aware of that action (your approval is typically logged in our ticketing system).

 That’s true logically (as in emptying one’s head of cruft) and practically (as in spending one’s time on high-value tasks).